simoninireland/epyc/doc/labnotebook.rst

 Result sets
 -----------

-Results are stored as :class:`ResultSet` objects.
-There is seldom any need to interact with the result sets directly: the notbook allows them to be created, and to be selected to receive results.
+Results are stored as :class:`ResultSet` objects, each with a unique tag.
+The notebook allows them to be created, and to be selected to receive results.

+.. automethod :: LabNotebook.addResultSet

+.. automethod :: LabNotebook.resultSet

+.. automethod :: LabNotebook.resultSets

+.. automethod :: LabNotebook.numberOfResultSets

+.. automethod :: LabNotebook.__len__

+.. automethod :: LabNotebook.resultSetTag

+.. automethod :: LabNotebook.current

+.. automethod :: LabNotebook.currentTag

+.. automethod :: LabNotebook.select

 Result storage and access